5 Critical Ketosis Tips

 Dr. Eric Berg

-Ketosis is a state of fat burning.
-When you’re in ketosis you're in a state where you're making ketones.
+Ketosis is a state of burning fat.
+When you’re in ketosis, you're in a state where you're making ketones.

 It's a cleaner fuel source—an alternative fuel source that gives a person way more energy than glucose.

-Even professional athletes can far outrun, outperform any other athlete on ketosis than carb loading.
+Even professional athletes can by far outrun, outperform any other athlete on ketosis than through carb loading.

 What's the premise of ketosis?